Acronis Backup for Windows Server Image Review

 Check to see if the image is indeed where it is supposed to be.

 The Acronis Backup and Recovery Server imaging process is very much the same as the Acronis True Image Home imaging process.
 However, you have to remember that this is a server we are dealing with.
-The Windows Server 2003 is a much more complicated operating system than Windows XP or Vista operating systems.
+The Windows Server 2003 is a much more complicated operating system than Windows operating systems.

 Whether you need to image a Windows Server or want to compile reliable backups of the data that resides on your server, the Acronis Server imaging and Windows server backup software is the only server backup solution you will ever need.
 See how easy it is to create a backup task.